DominoCMS/DominoCMS-Releases/README.md

 - Cleaning up the discarded components (jaredreich/Pell, Zurb/Foundation)
 - Updating thirdparty frontend lib/components
 - New component libPublic/Ckeditor 5
-- Preparing the field for serious work:
+- Preparing the field for serious work.
+- Cleaning up the website creation base store items (they will be available from the store)

 Next update: Backend/Frontend main Domino.App, discarding the technology folder, updating the install file